 On 14 June 2013, the IGO-INGO Working Group submitted its Initial Report on the protection of IGO-INGO identifiers for a 42 day public comment period.
 While the Working Group (WG) received several comments on the topic of protections for certain organizations, all the contributions received were from members of the IGO-INGO WG and as such the nature of those comments had already been discussed within the WG.

-Prior to and in parallel to the IGO-INGO WG, the NGPC has adopted a series of resolutions to provide indefinite protections for the IOC and RCRC identifiers into Specification 5 of the approved Registry Agreement for New gTLDs following the GAC advice and until any policy recommendations from the GNSO would require further and/or different action.
+Prior to and in parallel to the IGO-INGO WG, the NGPC adopted a series of resolutions to provide protections for the IOC and RCRC identifiers in Specification 5 of the approved Registry Agreement for New gTLDs following the GAC advice until any policy recommendations from the GNSO would require further and/or different action.
 A temporary placement of IGO identifiers, as supplied by the GAC, was also placed into Specification 5 of the agreement until further deliberations at the Buenos Aires meeting in Nov 2013 can occur.

 Stakeholder Group / Constituency Statements & Public Comment Periods